Will Web3 and the Metaverse survive in Africa?

 What can Africans do with web3, or how do they even access it?
 Can the Metaverse survive in Africa knowing all we do about the socio-economic and technological state of the continent?

-What do Web3 and the Metaverse mean?
+What does Web3 and the Metaverse mean?

 When Web1 was created, it had limited uses.
 It was meant for read-only information without options for users to reply or communicate to the content creators.
 This era lasted from 1990 to 2000.

-Web2 began in 2000 and brought the read-write-respond web.
-Users of the Web2 internet could now do more than read web pages.
 They could socialise, build communities and communicate on a global scale.
 This interaction was further heightened by the invention of the smartphone and the evolution of computers.
 Youtube, Facebook and Twitter are some of the famous creations from this era.
 These platforms have come a long way, both positive and negative, from when they first launched.

 Web2 has continued to grow and scale into what we currently use now.
 Social media platforms, blogging sites, online gaming, and remote work tools all of these are part of the Web2 space.
-With these resources, the regular person already has all they need, so what is web 3 going to offer?

-So far, from what has been put forth by proponents of this new version of the world wide web, Web3 will be a “read/write/own” internet space.
 Many people are increasingly becoming frustrated with being regarded as just users or product targets with minimal autonomy by the tech industry and Web2 controllers.
 Web3 is meant to offer the average user significant ownership over their data, user consent and all round creation.
 Users will be shareholders who can make decisions affecting the internet space, not just end users with minimal authority.

-A key highlight of web3 is the Metaverse.
-The Metaverse is essentially a virtual world with fully developed structures and replications of offline world features.
 People would be able to work, play, learn, create and earn in the Metaverse as they do in the real world.
 You would be able to buy clothes, vote for governance decisions, own property, pay for office spaces and host virtual parties, amongst other things.

 However, the Metaverse as a whole does not exist yet.
 It is still a concept being supported by elements with metaverse characteristics.
-These elements include VR (Virtual Reality) gaming, decentralised applications, blockchain-powered platforms, and cryptocurrency.

-Tech heavyweights such as Meta(formerly Facebook) and Microsoft are working on tech tools for interaction with/in the different virtual spaces that will eventually make up the Metaverse.
 Other large companies and small startups are also working on the structure required to make the Metaverse an efficient (and dare we say better) replica of the physical world.

 What exactly can the Metaverse and web3 be used to do in Africa?